zeruhur/loner/en/loner_v3.md

 ### Handling Conflicts with Multiple Opponents

-Not all conflicts involve a **one-on-one confrontation**—sometimes the Protagonist must face **multiple adversaries** at once.
+Not all conflicts involve a **one-on-one confrontation** — sometimes the Protagonist must face **multiple adversaries** at once.
 How this plays out depends on **narrative context** and the desired level of complexity.

 ### **Option 1: Treat the Opponents as a Single Entity**